2013–14 Heart of Midlothian F.C. season: Scottish Premiership

-Fixtures

-League Cup
+Scottish League Cup

 Having not qualified for the Europa League, Hearts entered the League Cup at the second round stage.
 The draw was held on 7 August 2013 and the club were drawn away from home against Raith Rovers, just over a month following their pre-season win over the Championship side.
 Liam Fox opened the scoring early in the second half for the home side before Jamie Hamill equalised from the penalty spot.
 Raith Rovers then had Dougie Hill sent off and with the sides level at 1–1 following extra time penalties were taken.
 Hearts went on to win the match 5–4 on penalties in a dramatic shoot out, with 16 penalties being taken in total.

 The club were then drawn for the third round with another pre-season opponent Queen of the South.
 Hearts went ahead early on through Kevin McHattie before Ryan McGuffie equalised just six minutes later.
 The second half continued where the first began with Jamie Hamill scoring from the Penalty Spot just six minutes into the half after Jamie Walker was taken down in the box before Michael Paton leveled the game forcing extra time.
 Just two minutes in to added time club captain Danny Wilson put the side ahead for the third time before once again being pegged back with Chris Higgins scoring the equaliser just 3 minutes before the end of extra time forcing the match to penalties.
 Hearts progressed defeating Queens 4–2 in the shoot out, meaning the club had won four out of their last five league cup fixtures on Penalties.

 The draw for the Quarter-final took place the following day with Hearts being drawn against Edinburgh Derby rival Hibernian (Hibs) at Easter Road.
 Hibs dominated the early stages of the encounter, however Ryan Stevenson scored against the run of play from 25 yards out after 34 minutes to separate the two sides.
 The Easter Road could not recover and their captain James McPake was sent off in the 84th minute for a two footed tackle on Callum Paterson.
 Hibernian manager Pat Fenlon resigned two days later.

 For the Semi-final the club were drawn with fellow Scottish Premiership side Inverness Caledonian Thistle, a repeat of the same round the previous season.

-Fixtures

 Scottish Cup

 The draw took place on 5 November and the club were given a home tie against Scottish Champions Celtic.